 - The Brower Center is one of the healthiest buildings in the East Bay.
 The ventilation system is a dedicated outside air system (DOAS) that provides 100% fresh outside air directly into the building’s spaces through an underfloor air distribution (UFAD) system, which

 avoids overhead ducts and diffusers.
 There is a complete exchange of air in the building at least every hour.

 FOR EVENT PARTNERS AND CLIENTS:

 DBC’s Conference Center typically hosts approximately 400 events per year, but that is currently not an option given the health concerns over in-person events that can spread COVID-19.
 Please see our Events Protection Plan to learn about the many new systems we have put into place to ensure safety once the building is allowed to reopen.

 Our events team is working remotely and is expanding our knowledge of pandemic risks and how to host events safely once it is possible to do so, including through trainings such as the Event Leadership Institute’s Pandemic On-Site Protocol course.

 FOR OUR RESIDENT ORGANIZATIONS:

 Outside of public usage, DBC also serves as the office space for a host of local Resident Organizations.
 Resident Organizations have their own access to the building and will be responsible for ensuring that their own office suites comply with the guidance.
-Our Resident Organization Reactivation Plan outlines the guidance we have shared with them to ensure best practices.
+Our Building Protection Plan outlines the guidance we have shared with them to ensure best practices.